infiniticio/docs.infinitic.io/src/pages/docs/introduction/examples.md

 Consider a loyalty program where users earn points for various actions:

-- 10 points weekly
+- 1 point every 10 seconds
-- 100 points for completing a form
+- 200 points for completing a form
-- 100 points for completing an order
+- 500 points for completing an order
 - Users can also burn points

 ![Loyalty program](/img/loyalty@2x.png)